 - Cleanup of Software Distribution folder

 For more information on how to configure this Configuration Item, refer to my previous blog post.

 If there are compatibility issues with an old version of an application, we need to check this.

 What is a compliance collection?

-The reasoning behind using compliance collections is that we can be sure that machines which are not compliant are targeted.
+The reasoning behind using compliance collections is that we can be sure that machines that are not compliant are targeted.

 Fewer errors = Fewer headaches.

 - Devices should already be running Windows 10

 - Devices that are compliant with the Baseline